kin393/React/Notes/notes.md

 ```
 In most cases, it's recommend to use controlled components to implement forms.
 In a controlled component, form data is handled by a React component.
 The alternative is uncontrolled components, where form data is handled by the DOM itself.

+<h1>What are Higher-Order Components?</h1>
+A higher-order component (HOC) is a function that takes a component and returns a new component.
+Basically, it's a pattern that is derived from React's compositional nature.

+We call them pure components because they can accept any dynamically provided child component but they won't modify or copy any behavior from their input components.

+const EnhancedComponent = higherOrderComponent(WrappedComponent);
+HOC can be used for many use cases:

+Code reuse, logic and bootstrap abstraction.
+Render hijacking.
+State abstraction and manipulation.
+Props manipulation.